What's up next in the federal trial of Dylann Roof?

 CHARLESTON, S.C.
-(AP) — Jurors return to court Wednesday to begin considering whether Dylann Roof will receive the death penalty or life in prison for the 2015 massacre at a historic black church in South Carolina that left nine Bible study participants dead.
+(AP) — Jurors are expected to begin deliberations Tuesday as to whether Dylann Roof will receive the death penalty or life in prison for the 2015 massacre at a historic black church in South Carolina that left nine Bible study participants dead.

 Last month, the same jury took less than two hours to find Roof guilty of all 33 federal counts against him, including hate crimes and obstruction of religion.
-After a three-week break over the holidays, jurors are now tasked with the ultimate fate of the 22-year-old who confessed his role in the shootings to FBI agents hours after his arrest.
+For four days, prosecutors presented their case as to why they feel the 22-year-old Roof should be executed for his crimes.
+Roof, representing himself, put up no defense.

 Here’s what has happened in his trial and what to expect.